 - Directly put them into fertile and moist soil.

-- Put these seeds into moist tissue paper and then immediately place this tissue in a plastic bag. when seedlings germinate, then transfer them into ready-to-plant soil.
+- Start by placing these seeds in moist tissue paper, and promptly position this tissue within a plastic bag.
+After the seedlings germinate, proceed by transferring them into prepared planting soil.

 2. Plant Cuttings: